 #4 – TorGuard

-TorGuard is another great option if you’re looking for an inexpensive, safe and secure VPN without many caveats.
+TorGuard is another great option if you’re looking for an inexpensive, safe and secure VPN China service without many caveats.

 While many OpenVPN options are sometimes slow to initialize, thanks to the use of TorGuard’s Stealth Proxy, the initial server load time is much quicker than many other OpenVPN-based options out there.
 The Stealth Proxy also helps TorGuard’s connection stay pretty much undetectable by the Chinese DPI (deep packet inspection) filter.
 It may be a small slowdown when it comes to speed, but this is normally much faster than other encryption methods, such as SSL or SSH.
 TorGuard also released an update to their VPN app a few weeks ago that addresses many issues users have been experiencing because of the Great Firewall.